apmckinlay/natureapp/birds/darkjunc.md

 Dark-eyed Junco spend the **summer** in the forests and mountain ranges of Alaska and Canada.
 They spend the **winter** in urban areas, fields, and roadsides in southern Canada and throughout the United States.
 They can be found **year-round** in the western and eastern United States, the Canadian Maritimes, and around the Great Lakes.

-**Black Phoebe** have similar coloring but sit upright and have larger heads and a thin beak.
+**Could it be?** **Black Phoebe** have similar coloring but sit upright and have larger heads and a thin beak.
 They sit out in the open to hunt for insects.

 **Did you know?** The Dark-eyed Junco is one of North America's most common birds with a recent estimate of 630 million.